matfra/isitfoggy.today/README.md

 To take pictures
 - python
+- imagemagick

+To generate the timelapse
 - ffmpeg (If you want HW accelaration on Raspberry Pi: you can build it via the script provided in utils/)
+- libomxil-bellagio-dev (If using Raspberry Pi acceleration)

 To serve the site:
 - nginx